GlikoPL/GlikoPL.github.ioo/src/en/stories.md

-My Short Stories are not currently translated into English, sorry.
+My Stories are not currently translated into English, sorry.